-• When hazardous conditions, such as fire, exist inside the building that could cause harm to occupants if they remain, consideration should be given to the

-- Once an evacuation has been initiated, from a safe location outside the building notify the Department of Public Safety by dialing (610) 436-3311 or on campus dial extension 3311 to make sure they are aware of the activation.
+- When hazardous conditions, such as fire, exist inside the building that could cause harm to occupants if they remain, consideration should be given to the evacuation of the building.
+If the fire evacuation alarm is not already sounding, begin evacuation by activating the nearest pull station. - Once an evacuation has been initiated, from a safe location outside the building notify the Chester County Department of Emergency Services by dialing 911, to make sure they are aware of the activation and provide additional information.
 Always get to a safe place before calling for assistance. - The fire evacuation alarm should not be used for incidents involving bomb threats.
-When these types of threats are received, immediately contact the Department of Public Safety and follow their instructions.
-Avoid using cell phones for contact purposes.
-Emergency phones are a good resource for communicating with Public Safety.
-Be familiar with the locations of Emergency Phones. - When the Public Safety Dispatcher answers the telephone, provide them with the following information: your name and location, the location and type of emergency and any injuries that are evident.
-Remain on the phone until instructed by the dispatcher to terminate the call.
+When these types of threats are received, immediately contact the Chester County Department of Emergency Services at 911 on a land line and follow their instructions.
+Avoid using cell phones. - When the Dispatcher answers the telephone, provide them with the following information: - your name - the buildings address: 1160 McDermott Drive West Chester Pa, 19380 - The Township: West Goshen Township - Location of the emergency in or around the building - The type of emergency and any injuries that are evident. - Remain on the phone until instructed by the dispatcher to terminate the call.
 Depending on the type of emergency, you may be requested to remain on location to speak with emergency responders when they arrive.